 However, companies with large profits, i.e. in excess of £1.5 million (reduced by reference to the number of worldwide group companies), can be required to pay their corporation tax by quarterly instalments due 6½ months, 9½ months, 12½ months and 15½ months after the start of the accounting period.

-Seven tax incentives for businesses
+Tax incentives for businesses

 - A generous Annual Investment Allowance of 100% is available on capital expenditure of up to £1,000,000 on a wide range of plant and machinery and other assets.
 Any qualifying expenditure in excess of this annual amount will attract allowances of 6% or 18%, depending on the nature of the asset, on a reducing balance basis.
 However, for companies a 130% super-deduction is available on expenditure on qualifying plant and machinery incurred before 31 March 2023.

 Share option schemes are available that enable companies to incentivise key employees by the award of options on shares in the company that can escape an income tax charge on exercise, with the capital gains on the disposal of the shares acquired not liable to capital gains tax.